TOVTC/flutter-dart-movie-lookup/README.md

   * [License](#license)
   * [Contact](#questions)

+  ## Bonus Features<a name="features"></a>
+  This application also features bilingual language support for English (en-US) and Spanish (es-ES).
+(Translations unfortunately provided by Google Translate, please don't come for me 🥺)

   ## Installation<a name="installation"></a>
-  To view this application, ensure that you have installed Andoid Studio.
+  To view this application, ensure that you have installed Android Studio.
 After cloning the repository, launch the emulator from VS Code using ctrl + shift + p and press f5 to run the application debug mode.

   ## Built With<a name="built"></a>
   * Flutter
   * Dart
   * Android Studio
   * TMDB api
+  * flutter_localizations
+  * localization

   ## Usage Information<a name="usage"></a>